Workload Placement

 If nodes aren’t scaling as expected:

-• Verify min/max/desired settings are appropriate
+• Verify min/max settings are appropriate

 • Check that instance types are available in your region